eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Array Types
 """""""""""

+Array types should be declared as members of an aggregated type (`Structure types`_ or `Union types`_).
-Array Types are defined with mandatory attributes :code:`type` set to the collection's element type, and :code:`arrayDimensions` used to set the collection's dimensions.
+Array types are declared with mandatory attributes :code:`type` set to the collection's element type, and :code:`arrayDimensions` used to set the collection's dimensions.
 The format of :code:`arrayDimensions` attribute value is the size of each dimension separated by commas.
 Please, refer to :ref:`xtypes_supportedtypes_array` for more information on array types.